Engbenjamin/Process_Document_Instructor_Draft/README.md

 Document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects To GitHub
-Github can serve as a extension of an engineering resume beyond what could be described on paper.
+Github can serve as an extension of an engineering resume beyond what could be described on paper.
 You can capture images of prototypes, attached documentation of electrical testing, and demonstrate your ability in the engineering process from an paper-napkin concept to a working project.

 Post projects to GitHub and provide links to them on resumes, LinkedIn, or Handshake.